Lartsch/FediAct/README.md

 3. Select "This Firefox"
 4. Click the "Load Temporary Add-on" button and then select the downloaded Firefox ZIP file

+## Additional notes

+1. Currently supports external Mastodon instances v3 + v4
+    - I have not tested if Mastodon v3 works as home instance!
+In general, Mastodon v4 support is the main objective.
+2. The whitelist mode can be useful if you do not want the extension to run basic checks on every site (since it needs to determine if it is a Mastodon site).
+Not sure if the blacklist feature is good for anything but I still included it.
+3. It can have several reasons why a redirection/instance might not work:
+    - You are not logged in to your home instance (can't fix, log in)
+    - There are instances that use custom layouts/flavours (additional identifiers need to be added to extension)
+    - Instance chose to hide the follow button when not logged in (not supported yet)
+    - It's not a Mastodon instance (not supported yet)
+    - Element identifiers might change over time (extension needs to be updated)
+    - Your home instance is blocked by the external instance (can't fix, obviously)

+So please be aware, that this extension can fail in some cases.
+Feel free to submit pull requests / issues.

 ## How it works
 Some basic explanations how the addon works...
 ### General